AlexK020908/210-project/README.md

 complicated.
 This gave rise to an idea to make an easy to operate and helpful profit-loss tracker.

 ## User stories
-- as a user I want to be able to add sneakers I just bought to the purchased sneakers list
+- as a user I want to be able to add sneakers I just bought to the sneakers purchase list
 - as a user I want to be able to add newly purchased proxy plans to the existing purchased proxy plan list
-- as a user I want to be able to add topped up amount in third party solvers to the existing amount.
+- as a user I want to be able to add newly purchased third party captcha solver to the existing purchased captcha solver list
 - as a user I want to be able to add sales in form of revenues to the revenue list
 - as a user I want to be able to view my current total revenue made.
-- as a user I want to be able to view overall gross and net profits
+- as a user I want to be able to view net profits
-- as a user I want to be able to view my total amount of money spent on Support investments
+- as a user I want to be able to view my total amount of money spent on each support investment everytime I add a new entry
-- as a user I want to be able to view my total money spent on Sneaker investments.
+- as a user I want to be able to view my total money spent on Sneaker investments everytime I add a new entry.